 Safe checks to try

-• Try a basic preset rather than multiple advanced adjustments.
+- Try a basic preset instead of multiple advanced adjustments.

 When to stop and escalate